hudson155/kairo/feature/rest/README.md

 Adding `RestFeature` to a Server allows for HTTP endpoints to be bound.
-This is necessary for all Servers, even if the Server is not inherently RESTful (such as Servers that handle asynchronous event processing) because a health check GET endpoint is necessary.
+This is necessary for all Servers, even if the Server is not inherently RESTful (such as Servers that handle asynchronous event processing) because a health check GET endpoints are necessary.

 ## Usage